Talitapsouz/Housing-Data-Analysis/README.md

 Housing Data Analysis & Modeling - Data Analysis in detail.

-Note: The dataset was needed to be zipped to be able to upload to GitHub.
+Note: The dataset was compressed (zipped) to be able to upload to GitHub.